romeorizzi/generate_NOproofs4NPproperties/README.md

 - Linux environment
 - Python programming language
 - Minizinc Python- Python interface for Minizinc https://minizinc-python.readthedocs.io/en/latest/getting_started.html
-- The following Python libraries must also be installed on the system (always available with pip):
+- The following Python libraries:
     - Pyvis
     - fpdf
     - imgkit
     - tkinter

+  as for now you need to install these on your system via pip.
+For example,
+      pip install fpdf